Design-Computing/Design-Computing.github.io/md/bvn.md

 ## Things to download and install:

-you'll need to download and install these three bits of software:
+You'll need to download and install these three bits of software:

 1. **VS Code** This is your _editor_.
 It's where you'll do almost everything.